Medi-Cal Frequently Asked Questions

 We want to make sure you get the most out of Medi-Cal.
 Please read this page carefully to learn how to access all of the services and benefits your health plan has to offer.

 If you have any questions or need more information, please call Customer Service at 1-800-260-2055 (TTY: 711).

 An advance healthcare directive is a form you fill out before you are no longer able to make decisions for yourself because of an illness or any unexpected life situation.
-This form is used to tell your healthcare provider, family, and friends about the healthcare you want if you can no longer make decisions for yourself.
+This form is a way to make your healthcare wishes known if you are unable to speak for yourself or if you prefer someone else speak for you.
 The directive explains the types of treatment you want or do not want.
 It also allows you to name a person to be your healthcare agent.
 This person can be a spouse, family member, friend, or someone else.
 This person can make decisions for you if you can no longer make them for yourself.
 Your rights as a member of SCFHP apply to your chosen healthcare agent.